boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

       The resolver information server MUST support the content-type 'text/html'.
 The DNS client MUST reject the URL if the scheme is not "https".
 The URL SHOULD be treated only as diagnostic information for IT staff.
-It is not intended for end user consumption as the URL can possibily provide misleading information.
+It is not intended for end user consumption as the URL can possibly provide misleading information.
 A DNS client MAY choose to display the URL to the end user, if and only if the encrypted resolver has sufficient reputation, according to some local policy (e.g., user